healthrx.com

 Long-Term IGF-1 Trajectory

-Whether co-administering AOD-9604 modifies the IGF-1 trajectory produced by Sermorelin is unknown.
-In vitro data suggest no interaction, but human pharmacodynamic data are absent.
+Whether co-administering AOD-9604 modifies any IGF-1 change associated with sermorelin is unknown.
+Human combination pharmacodynamic data are absent.

 Frequently asked questions